GDPR: Europe's new data law explained

 What is GDPR?
 Technology explained

-A new law that changes how companies use our personal information kicks in on 25 May.
+A new EU law that changes how companies use our personal information kicks in on 25 May.

 The BBC's Chris Foxx explains what GDPR is and how it will affect you.